Prepare a business plan for growth

 Ongoing business planning ensures that your business remains focused, helping you to meet certain key targets and manage business priorities.

 Importance of reviewing your business plan

 Business planning takes time.
-You can maximise your chances of success by adopting a continuous business planning cycle that helps you to regularly review your business plan and keep it up to date.
+Adopting a continuous business planning cycle can help you to regularly review your business plan and keep it up to date.
 This cycle should include regular business planning meetings which involve key people from the business.

 If you regularly assess your performance against your business plan and targets, you are more likely to meet your objectives.
-You're also more likely to notice when things aren't going to plan and take corrective action.
+You're also more likely to notice and take corrective action when things aren't going to plan.
 Many businesses choose to assess progress every three or six months.
-See how to measure performance and set targets.